Four-way talks on Ukraine to be held in Berlin Monday

-A ceasefire agreed in the Belarussian capital Minsk in February appears to be largely holding in Ukraine's east, despite isolated, deadly clashes.
+A ceasefire agreed in the Belarusan capital Minsk in February appears to be largely holding in Ukraine's east, despite isolated, deadly clashes.

-"There has been some progress on the ground in implementing the package of February 12 Minsk measures, despite too many violations where pulling back heavy weapons is concerned," Fabius said.
+"There has been some progress on the gound in implementing the package of February 12 Minsk measures, despite too many violations where pulling back heavy weapons is concerned," Fabius said.

-Klimkin said the situation in the east was "very tense", pointing to the two soldiers and rebel who were killed over the past 24 hours in isolated clashes.
+Klimkin said the situation was "very tense", pointing to the two soldiers and rebel who were killed over the past 24 hours in isolated clashes.

-He added that OSCE monitors who were trying to make sure the ceasefire holds did not "have effective control" in the rebel strongholds of Donetsk and Lugansk.
+He added that OSCE monitors in the east who were trying to make sure the ceasefire holds did not "have effective control" in the rebel strongholds of Donetsk and Lugansk.